ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Processor

-The Processor interface represents a processing stage, which is both a Subscriber and a Publisher and is subject to the contracts of both.
+The Processor interface represents a processing stage, which is both a Subscriber and a Publisher, and is subject to the contracts of both.
 The Processor interface is designed to implement intermediate stream operations (transform, filter, combine, etc.).

 ```